Cerealkilla699/cbd-cogsimport/README.md

 | `markov reset`          | Remove all language models from your profile |
 | `markov channelenable`  | Allow language modeling on messages in a given channel |
 | `markov channeldisable` | Disallow language modeling on messages in a given channel |

+### Credits

+Named for the Russian mathematician [Andrey Markov](https://en.wikipedia.org/wiki/Andrey_Markov) who came up with the stochastic model this cog was inspired by.